 Premier online resource for helping students explore today's hottest social issues from all perspectives. * Note: Only 85-90% of each Reference title is included in the database.
 Some material is omitted because of online rights issues.

-Bibliographies in 11 subjects: African Studies, Art History, Buddhism, Cinema & Media Studies, Classics, Communication, Latin American Studies, Medieval Studies, Philosophy, Renaissance & Reformation, and Social Work.
+Combining the best features of an annotated bibliography and a high-level encyclopedia, this resource directs researchers to the best available scholarship across a wide variety of subjects.
+Bibliographies in 13 subjects: African Studies, Art History, Biblical Studies, Buddhism, Cinema & Media Studies, Classics, Communication, Islamic Studies, Latin American Studies, Medieval Studies, Philosophy, Renaissance & Reformation, and Social Work.
 Citations are linked to full text when available.

 Most recent U.S. news content, as well as archives back into the 1980s from newspapers, newswires, blogs, and news sites in active full-text format.
 Includes access to the Los Angeles Times, Chicago Tribune, The Wall Street Journal and a large collection of local and regional newspapers on the ProQuest platform.
 INCLUDES FORMER BLACK NEWSPAPERS.